-MPE is typically available for initial viewing at 15 minutes after the hour.
-More refined versions are available at 35 and 55 minutes after the hour.
+MPE is typically available for initial viewing at 40 minutes after the hour.

 When using MPE data, it is important to remember it is vulnerable to the same inaccuracies that can be caused by either radar or precipitation gages.
 For radar, problems would be: freezing or frozen precipitation, low topped convection, bright banding, the reflectivity/rainfall relationship in use, calibration of the radar, radar location and elevation, range degradation, and the radar's effective coverage.
 For precipitation gages, problems come from freezing precipitation, windy conditions, gage siting, undermeasurement by tipping bucket gages in high intensity rainfall, and gage maintenance.

 For more information on how MPE is calculated, or to provide feedback on MPE in general, please contact the MARFC webmaster.